scrapy/scrapy/docs/topics/spiders.rst

-   :meth:`~scrapy.Spider.start_requests` method which (by default) generates :class:`~scrapy.Request` for the URLs specified in the :attr:`~scrapy.Spider.start_urls` and the :attr:`~scrapy.Spider.parse` method as callback function for the Requests.
+   :meth:`~scrapy.Spider.start_requests` method which (by default) generates :class:`~scrapy.Request` for the URLs specified in the :attr:`~scrapy.Spider.start_urls` and the :attr:`~scrapy.Spider.parse` method as a callback function for the Requests.

 2. In the callback function, you parse the response (web page) and return